bfarayev/ProjectUmbrella-Code/README.md

 Navigate to the `ProjectUmbrella-Code` root directory and run `npm install` and npm will install the dependencies from the `packages.json` file.

-## Dependencies & `packages.json`
+### Dependencies & `packages.json`
-Not going to re-invent the wheel, here is the [npm documentation on dependencies](https://docs.npmjs.com/getting-started/using-a-package.json)
+Not going to re-invent the wheel, here is the npm documentation on [getting started with `package.json`](https://docs.npmjs.com/getting-started/using-a-package.json) and more detailed stuff on specifying dependencies [here](https://docs.npmjs.com/files/package.json)

 ## Bootstrap
 Bootstrap has some really good demos/examples that can be found [here](http://getbootstrap.com/css/)

+## Postgresql Set up
+Haven't done this yet, been looking here to start off with: https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04